Beyond prediction: A framework for inference with variational approximations in mixture models: Introduction

-Maximum likelihood and posterior-based estimation come with guarantees of asymptotic efficiency and methods for conducting inference, but can be computationally burdensome.
-The cost of calculating $p_{\theta}(x)$ increases exponentially with the dimension of the latent variable $\mathcal{Z}$ since $p_{\theta}(x, z)$ needs to be evaluated at sufficiently many at points to accurately approximate the integral.
-This computational burden is a significant barrier for researchers who want to develop tailored mixture models to accurately represent the dependencies in their data.
-As a result, a variety of computationally efficient approximate methods have been developed as alternatives to the standard estimators.
+In this paper, we consider inference for a Euclidean parameter $\theta$ in a parametric mixture model $p_{\theta}(x) = \int_{\mathcal{Z}} p_{\theta}(x , z)\, d\mu(z)$, where the marginal likelihood $p_{\theta}(x)$ is computationally expensive to compute.
+Parametric mixture models have been used in a variety of scientific contexts.
+For example, mixed-membership models are a type of mixture model that have been used to model text~\citep{blei2003latent}, social networks~\citep{airoldi2008mixed}, population genetics~\citep{pritchard2000inference}, and scientific collaborations~\citep{erosheva2004mixed}.

-Variational inference is a method for approximating the maximum likelihood estimate or posterior distribution that does not require intensive integration, making it a more scalable estimation method.
-However, as with many approximate methods, little is known about the theoretical properties of variational inference estimators of $\theta$.
-Specific cases have been studied in depth, yielding positive results regarding the consistency of some variational inference estimators, including Gaussian mixture models \citep{wang2006normal}, exponential family models with missing values \citep{wang2004exponential}, Poisson mixed models as the cluster size and number of clusters both diverge \citep{hall2011theory}, Markovian models with missing values \citep{hall2002adequacy}, and stochastic blockmodels \citep{bickel2013}.
+Mixture models have been used in conjunction with both Bayesian and frequentist inferential frameworks.
+In a frequentist setting, maximum likelihood (ML) estimation comes with guarantees of asymptotic efficiency and methods of conducting inference for many models.
+These guarantees provide a degree of assurance for scientists that the point estimates and uncertainty intervals will behave in predictable ways.

-On the other hand multiple empirical studies confirm that variational Bayes approximation of a posterior distribution typically severely underestimates the true posterior variance \citep{wang2005inadequacy, rue2009}.
-This phenomenon can be explained intuitively using the KL divergence between multivariate normal distributions.
-Under regularity conditions, the posterior distribution of model parameters $\Pi_n(\theta | X_{1:n})$ looks approximately $N_D(\theta_0, \Sigma)$ as $n$ grows (where $\Sigma$ implicitly depends on $n$ because $\theta$ has not been appropriately rescaled).
-Often the variational distribution is asymptotically normal as well.
-However, if the variational class of distributions over model parameters only includes factored distributions, then the variational distribution can only be approaching independent normal distributions.
-The KL divergence between a normal distribution with mean $\mu$ and diagonal covariance matrix with $k$th diagonal entry $\sigma_k^2$ and a general multivariate normal is minimized when $\mu = \theta_0$ and $\sigma_k^2 = 1/(\Sigma^{-1})_{kk}$.
-However, using Schur complements we can see that
+ML estimation can, however, be computationally burdensome.
+When the integral in $p_{\theta}(x)$ must be approximated numerically, the cost of this computation increases exponentially with the dimension of the domain $\mathcal{Z}$ of the latent variable since $p_{\theta}(x, z)$ needs to be evaluated at sufficiently many points to accurately approximate the integral.
+This computational burden is a significant barrier for researchers who want to develop tailored mixture models to flexibly represent the dependencies in their data.
+As a result, a variety of approximate methods have been developed as alternatives to maximum likelihood.